DonnaBallew/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 <summary><strong>Using VSCode and a Command Line:</strong></summary>

-1. Fork repo and add TL as collaborator on Github
+1. Fork repo and add TL as collaborator on Github.
 2. Clone _your_ fork (not Lambda's repo by mistake!)
 3. `cd` into your newly cloned repository
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`